 I am an honorary research fellow in the Global Development Institute at the University of Manchester working on the Inscribing Mobile Lives project, and also work as a lectuter in social psychology at the University of Salford

-I am a final year PhD student and my thesis explores critical links between place, belonging and citizenship made by people with a refugee background using photo-voice.
+I completed my PhD in early 2022 which explored critical links between place, belonging and citizenship made by people with a refugee background using photo-voice.
 I have paticularly been looking at photography as a form of resistance and act of citizenship.
 Additionally, as a case study of migration narratives, I have critically examined social survey questions items that aim to capture people's attitudes to immigration using critical discourse analysis.

-I also have an interest in the links between displacement, (re)emplacement, place and wellbeing and have published research on the importance of community growing/green spaces to people with a refugee background.
+Finally, I also has an interest in the links between displacement, (re)emplacement, place and wellbeing and have published research on the importance of community growing/green spaces to people with a refugee background.

 I am a qualitative researcher whose methodology is situated within participatory research; arts-based methods and sensory and embodied ways of knowing.